Uniform in time propagation of chaos for the 2D vortex model and other singular stochastic systems: Introduction

 Hence, both these classical and recent results do not apply to the Biot-Savart kernel, which is singular at $0$.
-For a convergence without rate, and specific to the vortex 2D equation, a first result appeared in \cite{FHM14}, relying on proving that closen encounters of particles are rare and that the possible limits of the particles system are made of solutions of the nonlinear SDE.
-In the recent work \cite{Jabin_Wang_2018}, Jabin and Wang have proven that propagation of chaos still holds in this case with a quantitative rate.
-The goal of the present paper is to extend their work and show that this propagation of chaos is uniform in time.
-We refer to \cite{FHM14,Jabin_Wang_2018,BJW19,BJW19b,BJW20} for detailed discussions on the literature concerning propagation of chaos with singular kernels, which is still at its beginning for quantitative rates.
+For a convergence without rate, and specific to the vortex 2D equation, a first striking result appeared in \cite{FHM14}, relying on proving that close encounters of particles are rare and that the possible limits of the particles system are made of solutions of the nonlinear SDE.
+As a second step, in the recent work \cite{JW18}, Jabin and Wang have proven that propagation of chaos still holds in this case with a {\it quantitative} rate.
+The goal of the present paper is to extend their works and show a {\it quantitative propagation of chaos uniform in time}.
+We refer to \cite{FHM14,JW18,BJW19,BJW19b,BJW20} for detailed discussions on the literature concerning propagation of chaos with singular kernels, which is still at its beginning for quantitative rates.
+Shortly after this work was submitted, an alternative approach to global in time estimates was developed in \cite{RS23}, see also the very recent preprint \cite{CRS23}.

+Obtaining uniform in time estimates for propagation of chaos is an important challenge to tackle.
+One of its applications for instance concerns the use of particle system, which can easily be simulated numerically, to approximate the solution of a nonlinear physics motivated problem, such as here the vorticity equation arising from fluid mechanics.
+Likewise, it provides a framework for studying noisy gradient descent used in Machine Learning (see the recent \cite{CRW22}) and thus attracts some attention.